Australian Government Bureau of Meteorology

 Bindawalla 7 day forecast

-Today: Partly cloudy.
-High chance of showers, most likely in the morning and early afternoon.
-The chance of a thunderstorm in the afternoon and evening, possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
-Winds W/NW 20 to 30 km/h becoming light in the evening then becoming NE/SE 15 to 20 km/h in the late evening.
-Overnight temperatures falling to between 16 and 23 with daytime temperatures reaching 25 to 31.
+Today: Mostly sunny.
+The chance of fog on and E of the ranges in the early morning.
+Slight chance of a shower.
+The chance of a thunderstorm in the afternoon and early evening.
+Winds NW/NE 15 to 20 km/h tending NW/SW 15 to 25 km/h in the early morning then tending NE/SE 15 to 20 km/h in the late afternoon.
+Overnight temperatures falling to between 15 and 21 with daytime temperatures reaching 31 to 37.

 (km/h)22